 where in the final equality, we have exploited that $\hat{K}$ is self-adjoint and all the traces are finite.
 Having demonstrated the time independence of the trace of $\hat{S}$, we now express it in the $q,p$ basis:

 Expanding this yields:

 and therefore

 Thus, we establish that ${\rm Tr}[\hat{S}]$ is the entropy, and is conserved for self-adjoint $\hat{K}$.
-Note however that entropy conservation is not in itself a guarantee of unitary evolutions.
+Note, however, that entropy conservation is not in itself a guarantee of unitary evolutions.

-To summarise, entropy conservation is guaranteed when the Koopman operator $\hat{K}$ is self-adjoint.
-The domain of the self-adjoint extensions may be determined using the deficiency index theorem.
+To summarize, entropy conservation is guaranteed when the Koopman operator $\hat{K}$ is self-adjoint.
+The domain of the self-adjoint extensions may be determined by using the deficiency index theorem.
 This domain corresponds to the most general boundary conditions which conserve entropy for a given Hamiltonian.

-Establishing the self-adjoint extensions of an operator is a non-trivial exercise, but the analysis is most straightforward in a system whose Koopman operator is functionally dependent on only one phase space coordinate.
-Therefore in the following we will consider the specific examples of free and periodic systems in action-angle coordinates, but emphasise that this is a choice of computational convenience in applying generic arguments.
+Establishing the self-adjoint extensions of an operator is a nontrivial exercise, but the analysis is most straightforward in a system whose Koopman operator is functionally dependent on only one phase-space coordinate.
+Therefore, in the following we consider the specific examples of free and periodic systems in action-angle coordinates, but emphasize that this is a choice of computational convenience in applying generic arguments.